vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--client-network <i>network_name</i></pre>

-Wrap the network name in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes spaces.
+Wrap the network name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.

 <pre>--client-network '<i>network name</i>'</pre>